-If you have traveled by air during the last few years, you probably know that food options are becoming more and more limited on domestic US flights.
-Some airlines do not offer food at all, apart from a packet of pretzels or other snack items, while others offer food for purchase, including snack boxes, pre-made sandwiches and fruit and cheese plates.
-Unless you are able to travel in business or first class, your dining options are quite limited.
+If you have ever traveled by air, you know that food options are becoming more and more limited on domestic U.S. flights.
+Some airlines do not offer food at all, apart from a packet of pretzels, while others offer food for purchase, including snack boxes, pre-made sandwiches and fruit and cheese plates.
+Unless you are able to travel in business or first class, your dining options are almost nonexistent.

-Of course, you can buy food at the airport and take it onto your airplane, but if you find yourself short of time or don't care for any of the food offerings, you're out of luck.
-If you have food allergies or follow a specific diet, you're even worse off.
+Of course, you can buy food at the airport and take it onto your airplane, but if you find yourself short of time or don't care for any of the airport's food offerings, you are out of luck.
+If you have food allergies or follow a specific diet, you are even worse off.
 Airport food is expensive, too.

 Your best bet, if you want to save money and eat the foods you like, is to plan ahead and prepare your own travel meals.
 Here are some tips for making and carrying food for your next airplane flight.

 The Transportation Security Administration prohibits all liquids and gels in containers larger than 100 milliliters (just over three ounces) in carry-on baggage on all flights.
 Liquids and gels may be brought in these smaller quantities, provided that all such containers fit into a one quart, zip-close plastic bag.
 "Liquids and gels" include peanut butter, jelly, frosting, pudding, hummus, applesauce, cream cheese, ketchup, dips, and other soft or pourable food items.

 The only exceptions are baby food, baby milk, juice for infants, and liquid medicine (with a written prescription).

 This prohibition extends to ice packs, whether they are gel or liquid.
 Keeping cold foods cold may therefore be difficult on long flights.
 Flight attendants may not be willing to give you ice from their freezer to use in your cooler, so you will need to find ways to keep your food cold or pack items that can be kept at room temperature.